What is an oligarch, really?

 In 2017, she wrote that “the collective wealth of Trump’s team dwarfs that of any other in history.”

-“There are no laws against a president and his superwealthy Cabinet using their power to benefit their own class,” she wrote.
+“There are no laws against a president and his super-wealthy Cabinet using their power to benefit their own class,” she wrote.
 “There is nothing that compels them to look beyond their privilege to address the needs of the citizenry.”